jessetane/shell-source/readme.md

 You have some configuration data stored in a sourcable shell script, but need access to that data from a JavaScript program.
 You could try to parse the file as text, but that would only work if you could be sure the script does not expand any variables or execute any code.

 ## How
-Spawns the process owner's default shell and executes a POSIX compliant wrapper script that in turn [sources](http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x237.html) the file of your choosing.
-The wrapper then calls `env` which writes the child process' updated environment to stdout.
-The parent (Node.js) process can then parse this output and update `process.env` accordingly.
+Spawns the process owner's default shell and executes a [POSIX](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#dot) compliant wrapper script that in turn [sources](http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x237.html) the file of your choosing.
+The wrapper then calls [`printenv`](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_02.html) which writes the child process' updated environment to stdout.
+The parent (Node.js) process then parses this and updates `process.env` accordingly.

 ## Example
 Consider the (contrived) example below of a script that needs to be executed before its variables can be evaluated in a useful way: